matique/act_with_flags/README.md

 ## Version 3.1.0

-Added option "range" limiting the position of booleans.
+Added option "range" limiting the position of flags.

 An example:
 ```ruby